 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MyLiteracyStory #DGMyStoryEntry #CollectiveBias

-When Anna (now 17) was little, I would put her into her stroller and we would go for daily walks, weather permitting.
+When Anna (now 17) was little, I would put her in her stroller and we would go for daily walks, weather permitting.
 Sometimes we would go to the park just down the street or maybe pop into a friend’s house which was a few houses down.
 Many times we would head to the Dollar General a little farther down the road in the town we lived.
 Every time she would see the store sign she would squeal, “BOOKS!
 BOOOOKS!!” because we would always pick up a new book before leaving the store.

 My children loved books even before they could learn to read because books equaled comfort in their little lives.
-Cereal also equaled comfort in their worlds as well; on many walks we would always have a small sandwich bag of Kellogg’s Froot Loops® to munch on along the way; Kellogg’s Rice Krispies® and a bit of milk was always a great bedtime snack for the girls and for the adults too.
+Cereal also equaled comfort in their worlds as well; on many walks, we would always have a small sandwich bag of Kellogg’s Froot Loops® to munch on along the way; Kellogg’s Rice Krispies® and a bit of milk was always a great bedtime snack for the girls and for the adults too.